osamaqarem/reactnative-fastlane-appcenter/README.md

 Specify the .ipa path.
 Following this guide it would be `ipa: "./YourAppName.ipa"`

 Run `fastlane ios beta`.
-You're now on Appcenter! 👏
+You're now on App Center! 👏

 For environment variables, see [below.](#environment-variables)